Xechorizo/McFishy/README.md

 ## Readme
 ### What does it do?
-- This tool uses AutoHotKey (AHK), Tesseract Optical Character Recognition (OCR), and Subtitles in Minecraft to allow AFK fishing after the 1.16 nerf.
+- TAutoHotKey (AHK), Capture2Text Optical Character Recognition (OCR), and Subtitles in Minecraft for AFK fishing despite the 1.16 nerf.
 - No redstone is needed, but a Mending fishing rod is recommended.

 ### How do I set it up?